-The product aims at investing in sustainable investments as defined under article 2(17) SFDR and achieves this by investing at least 90% of its net assets in sustainable investments, having a minimum of 30% with an environmental objective and a minimum of 20% with a social objective.
-The product may hold up to 10% of cash or cash equivalents and derivatives for currency risk management purposes.
+The product aims at investing in sustainable investments as defined under article 2(17) SFDR and achieves this by investing at least 90% of its net assets in sustainable investments, having a minimum of 75% with an environmental objective.
+The product does not commit to a minimum investment with a social objective.